 It is important that the owner hire the commissioning authority directly.
 This not only allows the commissioning authority access to the owner and their requirements for the project, but also puts them on a peer level with design and construction teams.
 Being an equal in these teams is critical because it means that any issues will be given the attention they need without being subjugated.
 The CxA also needs to take care not to overstep their bounds, understanding and following the proper lines of communication for the project, making suggestions and raising questions, rather than being critical of the engineering and directing construction changes.

 A typical project organizational chart

 Communication is the top skill for a CxA and should be able to do so on three distinct levels.
 The first is at an executive level, where the CxA will be communicating with the owner, becoming empathetic to their requirements and their staffs' ability to operate the building.
 Next is developing a rapport with the design team by effectively communicating that the CxA is their ally not an adversary.
-It helps to have an attitude of "win-win", leading designers to discover the CxA's intent, and ultimately making them look good to the owner for being able to put together a quality set.
+It helps to have an attitude of "win-win", leading designers to discover the CxA's intent, and ultimately assisting them as they put together a quality set of construction documents.
 Lastly are the contractors, the people that bring life to the drafting and create the physical reality of the building.
 Communicating with these craftsmen requires an understanding of budgets, schedules, and construction methodologies.
 Issues in this phase are often best communicated face-to-face and as early in the construction process as possible.
-Also take time to listen to them as they often have great suggestions and insight regarding the design or layout that the design team might have missed.
+Also take time to listen to them as they often have great suggestions and insight regarding the design or layout that the team might have missed.
 Communications throughout the commissioning process, whether a formal report or a casual conversation over a cup of coffee, cannot be stressed enough as a skill.